-Fiona Place has always been interested in women, language and identity Her short stories, poetry and essays appear in various literary journals and anthologies She has worked as a financial commentator for various fund managers and major newspapers Her focus on making investment and economic concepts accessible to the general reader Today she combines motherhood with her work as a writer and an advocate for children with intellectual disabilities Her essays on motherhood and genetics appear in peer reviewed journals and other publications.
+Fiona Place has always been interested in women, language and identity Her short stories, poetry and essays appear in various literary journals and anthologies Her first novel Cardboard A Woman Left for Dead won the National Book Council award for New Writers in 1990 She has also worked as a financial commentator for various fund managers and major newspapers Her focus on making investment and economic concepts accessible to the general reader Today she combines motherhood with her work as a writer and an advocate for children with intellectual disabilities Her essays on motherhood and genetics appear in peer reviewed journals and other publications.

 - 312 pages